teddywilson/fv.com/README.md

 ```

 Under the hood `yarn dev` invokes `bash ./sync.sh` and `gatsby develop`.
 The former downloads the
-latest version of the Google calendar as a local CSV.
+latest version of the Google calendar as a local CSV; the latter starts the React app.

 ## TODO
 * Style the app.